Retirement Limericks and Toasts

-I wrote these retirement limericks for those who are retiring from work, job, service, school, etc. There's 20 limerick verses to choose from.
+I wrote these retirement limericks for those who are retiring from work, job, service, school, etc. There are 20 limerick verses to choose from.

 Limericks work well, because they are short, sweet, and easy to include in a retirement greeting card.
 Many of them could also be used as retirement toasts.